saket2012/blog-scaling/README.md

 # Blog

-1) Install all the dependencies by using following command pip3 install -r requirements.txt
+1) Install the dependencies by using following command pip3 install -r requirements.txt

 2) To install foreman type following command